braune-digital/nativescript-share-file/README.md

 #### rect
-Positioning the view fpr iPads.
-On iPhones its always shown on the bottom.
+Positioning the view for iPads.
+On iPhones it's always shown on the bottom.

 `Object`: (Optional)
 Default: `{x: 0, y: 0, width: 0, height: 0 }`.